firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-93-07/2021-07-06-across-the-river-my-heart-my-memory.md

 **8.**

-There's nothing to do in here, no-one to talk to.
+There's nothing to do in here, no one to talk to.
 I cast about with my wireless antennae, looking for openings.
 SSIDs flit past, tauntingly.
 I can't connect to the wider internet — nobody wants their organs getting hacked — but maybe I can do something with your other organs.

 Your eyeballs are shit.
 Who told you it was a good idea to get overpriced commercial brand?
 Do you really think retractable mirror-shades make you look cool?

-The eye's security is a joke; it only takes a few hours before I'm seeing through them.
+The eyes' security is a joke; it only takes a few hours before I'm seeing through them.
 I can't access your phone, but I can see everything it renders on your eye-HUD.

 At least there's TV in prison.